PRESIDENT Michel GREGOIRE

 TRESORIER ADJOINT Pierre LANARI

-Currently a senior scientist at the Institute of Geological Sciences (University of Bern), Pierre works in the field of metamorphic petrochronology.
+Pierre is assistant professor at the Institute of Geological Sciences (University of Bern), where he works in the field of metamorphic petrochronology.
 He has become an expert in both chemical and isotopic analyses using electron microprobe and Laser Ablation Inductively Coupled Plasma Mass Spectrometry.
 He has also developed a software solution (XMapTools) for quantitative micromapping analysis.
 Compositional mapping is combined with U-Th-Pb dating of accessory minerals to constrain the crystallisation kinetics and conditions of mineral formation and re-equilibration, especially in high-pressure and high-temperature rocks.

 REDACTRICE DU BULLETIN / CORRESPONDANTE “ELEMENTS” Mary-Alix KACZMAREK